-Microsoft says that this device will be ready for holiday 2020, and there’s no more details about pricing or specific specs.
-(Though, it’ll use an Intel chips as it’s required to run Windows 10X.)
+Microsoft says that this device will be ready for holiday 2020, and there are no more details about pricing or specific specs.
+(Though, it’ll use Intel chips as it’s required to run Windows 10X.)

-Microsoft is coming back to the phone business, but with a new device that makes phone call, and it’s not necessarily a phone.
+Microsoft is coming back to the phone business, but with a new device that makes phone calls, and it’s not necessarily a phone.